 Rather than Yoga Study being an essential part of Yoga Practice.”

 The five links below will take you to a page where you can explore an overview of these five topics of Āsana, Mudrā, Prāṇāyāma, Dhyānam and Chanting.
-Each topic offers a range of in-depth Modular Workshops and Courses for your personal practice, study interest and development, or if relevant, professional skills.
+Each topic offers a range of in-depth Modular Courses for your personal practice, study interest and development, or if relevant, professional skills.

 – Empower your Body Customising Āsana